Project Guidelines and Application

 Injection/Incorporation

-- Must be injected or incorporated into the soil within 24 hours (applicable between April 1-August 31)
+- Must be injected or incorporated into the soil within 24 hours (applicable between April 1- October 31)

 - When incorporating, ensure the manure is fully mixed into the soil using a full-width disturbance tillage tool

-Alternatively, liquid manure may be surface applied on fields with at least 75% living residue cover – but only between June 15th and August 15rst
+Alternatively, liquid manure may be surface applied on fields with at least 75% living residue cover – but only between June 15 and August 15.

 Solid Manure